Codecademy/docs/content/c-sharp/concepts/strings/terms/split/split.md

 ---
 Title: '.Split()'
-Description: 'Divides a string into an array of substrings based on specified delimeter(s).'
+Description: 'Divides a string into an array of substrings based on specified delimiter(s).'
 Subjects:
   - 'Computer Science'
+  - 'Code Foundations'
 Tags:
   - 'Strings'
   - 'Libraries'